mathiasverraes/15yearsddd/manuscript/scott-wlaschin/essay.md

       // failure
       Error "OrderQuantity can not be more than 100" else
-      // success -- construct the return value
-      Ok (OrderQuantity qty)
+      // success -- construct the OrderQuantity value and return it Ok (OrderQuantity qty)

 ```

 So now an `OrderQuantity` value can *not* be created directly, due to the private constructor.
 But it *can* be created using the "factory" function `OrderQuantity.create`.

-The `create` function accepts an `int` and returns a `Result` type to return a success or failure.
+The `create` function accepts an `int` and returns a `Result` type to indicate a success or failure.
 These two possibilities are made explicit in its function signature:

 ```
 int -> Result<OrderQuantity,string>.